RafaelCenzano/MARVIN_2.0/README.md

 ## Description
 Marvin2.0 is a python program that can open websites and do simple webscrape tasks.
 Full command list at the bottom of the README.

+Speech Recognition is currently not working because the library is outdated.

 ## Installation
 You need python3.7 and pip.